AndrewWasHere/steam_dictionary_races/dictionary_races_and_search_algorithms.md

 1. Dictionaries start closed, on the table.
 2. I (or your teacher, if you play this game again) open my dictionary to a random page, choose a word, and say it out loud.
 3. Once we've verified everyone knows the word, I will say "Ready?
 Go!" and the players find the word as quickly as possible.
-When you find the word, raise your hand, and say "got it", or the equivalent to get my attention.
+When you find the word, raise your hand, and say "got it", or the equivalent, to get my attention.
-4. When you're called on, say the page number that the word is on, say the word, spell the word, and read the first definition.
+4. When you're called on, say the word, say the page number that the word is on, spell the word, and read the first definition.
 If you are correct, you get a point.
 If you are incorrect, play resumes, and the next person to raise their hand gets a chance.
 5. Once the correct word and definition are found, dictionaries are closed, and we play again.

 Shall we give it a try?